The Uncharted Path:

 “It was surreal,” Firas says, reflecting on being invited back as this year’s Commencement speaker at his alma mater.
 When asked if he remembers his own Commencement speaker, Firas answers, “Of course.
 It was Richard Rouse, my English teacher.”
 The memory stands out not so much for what Mr. Rouse said in his 1995 address to the graduates, but for who he was to Firas — the teacher who challenged him, believed in his talent, and ultimately shaped his identity as a writer.

 “He graded me hard, almost unfairly,” he remembers.
 “I think he did so because he knew I was a good writer and wanted to push me to get better and better.”
-Firas credits Mr. Rouse for teaching him a valuable lesson about identifying your unique skill and honing it, a lesson that forms his core message for the members of the Class of 2025.
+Firas credits Mr. Rouse with helping him discover the importance of identifying and honing one’s unique skill — a lesson that now anchors his core message to the Class of 2025.

 He opens his Commencement address to them this way: